xyjprc/hon/README.md

 > To skip this filter, set the value as 1.

 #### min-length-of-trajectory

+> Python: not implemented

 Trajectories shorter than the given value are discarded during preprocessing.
 Useful for filtering out inactive individuals.

 > To skip this filter, set the value as 1.

 #### max-length-of-trajectory

+> Python: not implemented

 Trajectories longer than the given value are discarded during preprocessing.
 Useful for filtering out abnormally long trajectories that dominate the network construction (generated by bots / faulty sensor data etc).

 > To skip this filter, set the value as 999999 or larger.

 #### digits-for-testing
 The last given steps in each trajectory are not used to for network construction (reserved for testing).

 > To use full trajectories, set this value as 0.

 > max-order + digits-for-testing should be smaller or equal to min-length-of-trajectory.

 #### filter-bots
 > Python: not implemented

 Exclude certain locations that want to be excluded from trajectories.
 Useful for preprocessing.
 Default not used.
 To enable this filter, change the value from nil to t and change the list in function (filter-by-bots).

 #### distance-method

 > Python: not implemented.
 KL divergence is used by default, and uses the auto-adapting threshold in the [Xu et al. 2016] paper.

 The method used for comparing different probability distributions of choosing the next step, when extending the knowledge of previous locations.
 Default is KL-divergence, which is self-adaptable to paths of variable support / orders.

-> To use cosine similarity, set the parameter as "cosine" and set the parameter distance-tolerance, which means if the cosine similarity of the two distributions is smaller than 0.9, the two distributions are considered significantly different.
+> Common Lisp: To use cosine similarity, set the parameter as "cosine" and set the parameter distance-tolerance, which means if the cosine similarity of the two distributions is smaller than 0.9, the two distributions are considered significantly different.

 ## 2. Network wiring